bitrise-io/devcenter/_articles/en/reviews/android-app-bundle-draft.md

 5. The **App artifact (.apk, .aab) location pattern** input field will find the APK or AAB files - `depending on the build type input` - with the given pattern. this is the default value. automatikusan kitoltodik.

    ![](/img/android-build-aab-config.jpg)
+If you wish to generate an APK and an .aab as well in one workflow, add two Android Build Steps after each other where you set one set to generate an APK and the other to generate an .aab file.

 ## Signing an Android app bundle